ideaeclipse/prntscrn/backend/prntscrn-api/README.md

         * Renders a image to the browser

 * POST /image
-    * User must pass a valid Admin Authorization token in request header
+    * User must pass a valid User/Admin Authorization token in request header
     * Requires form data with the key file and the value must be an image file
       ```
       curl -H "Authorization: $TOKEN" -F "file=@meme.jpg" localhost:3000/image